fooock/yourbtc.link/examples/multi-host/README.md

 >Note the `Wallet locked` status in the `lnd` service.

-To destroy all resources just execute the following commands:
+To destroy all resources just execute the following command:

 ```bash
 $ vagrant destroy